longqishi223/EC-Engineering-Journey/Code/06_HID_Protocol/README.md

 This directory (`06_HID_Protocol`) is dedicated to decoding how a piece of silicon convinces a massive Operating System to understand its data natively.

+The HID usage table can be found at https://www.usb.org/hid.

 ## 🎯 Why Learn HID?
 (EC Engineering Perspective)

 When the business department asks about HID, they are usually asking: *"How do we get our custom hardware (a new touchpad, a special hotkey, a sensor) to be instantly recognized by Windows?"*